Dieter Dengler: 1966 escape and rescue

 Dengler and Martin found a fast-flowing river they believed fed into the Mekong and built a raft to escape.
 They stopped in the evening to rest and tied themselves to trees to avoid being washed away by the torrential water.
 The next morning, they realized that they had gone in a circle rather than towards the Mekong.
 They had spotted several villages but remained undetected and eventually set up camp in an abandoned village.
 Though they had brought rice and were able to scavenge for food, they were still on the verge of starvation and initially lacked the strength to start a fire.
 Dengler eventually managed to locate Martin's discarded carbine cartridges and used the powder to start the fire.
 When the C-130 flew overhead that evening, they waved lit torches to signal an SOS.
 The plane circled and dropped flares but no rescue team turned up.
-Not long after, Martin was killed by an Akha villager when he was spotted by a child.
-Dengler escaped when the villager called for backup and evaded capture despite hallucinating vividly due to starvation.
+Not long after, Martin was decapitated with a machete by an Akha villager after being spotted by a child.
+Dengler escaped when the villager called for backup and evaded capture despite hallucinating vividly as a result of starvation.
 He returned to the abandoned village where he and Martin had camped and set the huts on fire to get the attention of the nightly C-130.
 The plane again dropped flares and though the crew reported their sighting to the Udorn Royal Thai Air Force Base, the fires were not recognized by intelligence as having been a signal from a survivor.

 On July 20, 1966, after 23 days in the jungle, Dengler managed to catch the attention of a US Air Force pilot by using a parachute from one of the flares.
 Eugene Peyton Deatrick, the pilot of the lead plane and commander of the 1st Air Commando Squadron, spotted a flash of white while making a turn at the river's bend and backtracked.
 Deatrick and his wingman contacted rescue forces, but were told to ignore the sighting, as no airmen were known to be down in the area.
-He persisted and eventually managed to convince the command and control center to dispatch a rescue force.
+He persisted and eventually managed to convince the command and control center to dispatch a rescue team.